Borussia Dortmund fans filled with optimism despite missing out on Bundesliga title | DW | 18.05.2019

 Adam is a Borussia Dortmund fan who spent most of this season watching BVB live, in the stadium.
 While he expected Dortmund to get the result they needed, he hardly sounded optimistic about his club's chances of winning the title.

-"It's not very likely, but we're Borussia Dortmund," he said while driving towards the city of Mönchengladbach.
-The car is full of Dortmund fans.
+"It's not very likely, but we're Borussia Dortmund," he said in a car full of Dortmund fans while driving towards the city of Mönchengladbach.
 Some live in Germany, some came all the way from as far as Israel.

 'Here to thank the team'